How Much Does A Service Dog Cost?

 The price of a service dog is influenced by various factors, including the breed, the kind of training needed, and the particular tasks that the dog will be trained to undertake.
 On average, the cost may range from $20,000 to $40,000, or more.

 Some breeds like Labrador Retrievers, Golden Retrievers, and German Shepherds, which are frequently used as support dogs may be more costly than others.
-The price might also be expensive if the dog required more specialized training like detecting seizures or warning of low blood sugar.
+The price might also be expensive if the dog requires more specialized training like detecting seizures or warning of low blood sugar.

 How To Get A Service Dog